Hack attacks and data law boost European cyber insurance demand

 "We have seen clients buying policies because they know that this is coming," Bantick said.
 "Breaches are going to get more expensive, they are going to get more complex and they (clients) want insurers to help with both of those issues."

-The U.S. market has grown by more than a third this year, with gross written premiums totaling $2.75 billion, according to The Betterley Report, a survey of the cyber insurance market.
+The U.S. market has grown by more than a third this year, with gross written premiums totalling $2.75 billion, according to The Betterley Report, a survey of the cyber insurance market.

 Most U.S. states have introduced legislation requiring companies to notify individuals of security breaches of personal information, with the first law enacted in 2002.
 Before that, almost no cyber insurance was written, a situation similar to the current state of play in Europe.